-In her fridge she has placed a small cylinder which has two copies of her end of life plan for her loves ones and caregivers so no one is left second guessing what her wishes may be.
+In her fridge she has placed a small cylinder which has two copies of her end of life plan for her loved ones and caregivers so no one is left second guessing what her wishes may be.

 Gwen has metastatic cancer in her bones and lungs as a result of breast cancer 11 years ago.
 She says during one of her stays in Te Rangimarie her nurse Sharon suggested she talk to her family and write down her decisions on her end of life care and for any emergencies that may occur.
 Sharon then helped her write down her responses to a series of questions provided on an Advance Care Planning and Plan of Care for Emergencies form.

 She's now content the discussions have been held with her only daughter, Janet Pepperell, and husband, Roy Holloway, now 91 years old.
 The couple have been together 68 years and moved to New Zealand a few years after the end of World War II when New Zealand was crying out for skilled workers.